rrrbba/vanilla-form/README.md

 4. Exchange Rate Calculator
     - Allows the user to calculate the exchange rate of the currency of their choice
     - This project focuses on the use of the Fetch API and JSON
         - Uses the Fetch API to make HTTP requests to the exchange rate API to get the exchange rates.
-Fetch is built into the web browser
+Fetch is built into the web browser so need to install anything